Pjack/KubeSummit2021/README.md

 ```

 Troubleshooting
 * if public network is not available, it may be the default FORWARD policy is DROP in iptable.
+Setup the iptables on your laptop.

 ```bash
 sudo iptables -L